The Death of the Draftsman

 How are revision handled?

 The original drawing can be difficult to change every time there is a small error and is very time consuming.
 Engineering needs a fast way to communicate the correction to manufacturing.
 Manufacturing is happily creating what may be incorrect parts, thereby wasting time and material.
-It is very important to get that change to them as fast as possible.
+It is very important to get that change to them as soon as possible.
 Many times manufacturing was notified to stop making the parts.

 What is an ADCN?